 If it doesn’t feel appropriate to ask, simply round up the bill.
 There’s nothing wrong with bringing a little of your culture to the table by leaving something behind to show your gratitude!

 Now that you know how to tip, there’s no excuse!
 You can sip cocktails in peace by the pool in France or hit up some après-ski in Canada without the worry.
 Somewhere else perhaps?
-Click that green button below to see where your next adventure could be.
+Click that red button below to see where your next adventure could be.